 - Call Security Services immediately if you feel threatened or unsafe, or to report any suspicious behaviour.

-- Find more information on the Toronto Police Services “Streetwise Fact Sheet”.
+- For more information on robbery prevention, read the Toronto Police Service's “Streetwise" fact sheet.

 Your property is important to you, and having your belongings stolen can mean major hassles that should be avoided.
 Whether it is property in your dorm room, the library, or lecture halls, you always need to be conscious of the potential for someone to steal your things.
 Theft can be a problem no matter where you are.